-36) Do I have to keep up the insurance on my vehicle?
-Will my rates be affected or will I be dropped?
+36. Do I have to keep up the insurance on my vehicle?
+Does this affect my rates or will they drop me?

 If you fail to keep full coverage insurance on your vehicle paid for three months, the creditor may automatically pick up your vehicle, according to the local rules in the Western District of Kentucky.
 Other jurisdictions have similar rules.

-37) Can a creditor be forced into a reaffirmation or agreement to allow me to keep property in a Chapter 7?
+37. Can a creditor be forced into a reaffirmation or agreement to allow me to keep my property in Chapter 7?
 Can a creditor be forced into redemption?

 Yes, you can pay one creditor, but not another.
-You can keep one car, but let the other car go back.
+You can keep one car, but let the other one go back.